Negrescu29/distilled-technical-task/README.md

 <h3>Ideas for improvement</h3>

 1. Refactor this method so it can be used with any result in the list
 <pre>
 async tapOnFirstResult(){
     await this.resultsList.first().click();
 }

+2. I think there are more sophisticated ways to validate the amount of results returned for a searched location.
+At the moment I'm expecting to see the text `402 Properties for Sale in Dublin (County)` Also I check if the `[data-testid="search-h1"]` is visible and `ul[data-testid="results"] li.first()` results list is also visible
 </pre>

 2. I think there are more sophisticated ways to validate the amount of results returned for a searched location.
 At the moment I'm expecting to see the text `402 Properties for Sale in Dublin (County)` Also I check if the `[data-testid="search-h1"]` is visible and `ul[data-testid="results"] li.first()` results list is also visible